soccerthomas/ai110-module3show-musicrecommendersimulation-starter/README.md

 - What is this system trying to do
 - Who is it for
+This recommender suggests songs from a small catalog based on a user's preferred genre, mood, energy, and tempo.
+It assumes the user can describe their taste upfront and that those preferences stay consistent.
+This is a classroom exploration project, not a production system.
 Example:

 > This model suggests 3 to 5 songs from a small catalog based on a user's preferred genre, mood, and energy level.
 It is for classroom exploration only, not for real users.